Climate and Average Weather Year Round at Santorini Airport Greece

 Based on the beach/pool score, the best time of year to visit Santorini Airport for hot-weather activities is from mid June to mid September.

-The hot season lasts for 3.2 months, from June 9 to September 16, with an average daily high temperature above 80°F. The hottest day of the year is July 31, with an average high of 85°F and low of 75°F.
+The hot season lasts for 3.2 months, from June 9 to September 16, with an average daily high temperature above 80°F. The hottest month of the year at Santorini Airport is July, with an average high of 85°F and low of 74°F.

-The cool season lasts for 3.9 months, from December 1 to March 29, with an average daily high temperature below 63°F. The coldest day of the year is February 6, with an average low of 49°F and high of 58°F.
+The cool season lasts for 3.9 months, from December 1 to March 29, with an average daily high temperature below 63°F. The coldest month of the year at Santorini Airport is February, with an average low of 49°F and high of 58°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.